In this section

 Waterwise landscaping helps save water resources

-Florida is known as a lush, green state surrounded by water on three sides, and for the many lakes, rivers and streams that dot the peninsula’s interior.
+Florida is known for its beautiful greenery, abundant sunshine and the many lakes, rivers and streams that dot the peninsula’s interior.

 When Spanish explorer Juan Ponce de Leon first sailed along Florida’s east coast in 1513, he named this area of the New World for its abundance of flowers and greenery, calling the area La Florida in honor of Pascua Florida (the feast of the flowers).